Promotion (chess): Western chess variants

 Due to the first guideline, a pawn on a longer board has to move further to be promoted.
 Some variants partially compensate for this by allowing the pawn to advance further than two squares on its initial move; for example, in the 16×16 chess on a really big board, a pawn can advance up to six squares on its first move.

 The second guideline has unusual consequences in some games.
 For example, in Knightmate, the knight is royal while the king is not, so the player may promote a pawn to a king but not to a knight.
 In losing chess, the king is not royal, so a pawn can be promoted to a king.

 Regional games of the chess family

-Most regional games of the chess family include promotion, though the rule varies.
+Most regional games of the chess family (with the notable exception of janggi) include promotion, though the rule varies.

 Makruk

 In makruk, pawns begin the game on their third rank.
 When a pawn reaches its sixth rank, it is promoted to a Met (Makruk's queen), a piece that may move one square diagonally.

 The pawn in makruk has a flat shape and can be flipped over to represent the new piece.